oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_management_dashboard_actions_module.rst

 ..
 Description

 - Perform actions on a ManagementDashboard resource in Oracle Cloud Infrastructure
 - For *action=export_dashboard*, exports an array of dashboards and their saved searches.
+Export is designed to work with importDashboard.
+An example using OCI CLI is $oci management-dashboard dashboard export --query data --export-dashboard-id "{\"dashboardIds\":[\"ocid1.managementdashboard.oc1..dashboardId1\"]}"  > dashboards.json $oci management-dashboard dashboard import --from-json file://dashboards.json
 - For *action=import_dashboard*, imports an array of dashboards and their saved searches.
+Import is designed to work with exportDashboard.
+An example using OCI CLI is $oci management-dashboard dashboard export --query data --export-dashboard-id "{\"dashboardIds\":[\"ocid1.managementdashboard.oc1..dashboardId1\"]}"  > dashboards.json $oci management-dashboard dashboard import --from-json file://dashboards.json

 ..
 Aliases